 ^ Additional fees charged by airlines will be passed on to the passengers.

 Should you decide to upgrade/downgrade your cabin category or sailing date, any onboard credit benefits may drop.

 Passengers who will be pregnant during their cruise are required to supply a physicians ‘fit to travel’ note, including your estimated due date, prior to embarkation.
 We are unable to accept any passengers who will have entered their 24th week or later of pregnancy, by the end of the cruise.

 To ensure there is suitable supervision, there needs to be at least one passenger 18 years or older in each cabin.
 However, to accommodate families cruising together, children may occupy a separate cabin to their parent/legal guardian, providing one child is 16 years or over.

 For cruises departing from an Australian port between 1 November and 7 January, any passenger under 19 years of age on the day they board the cruise, must travel in the same cabin as a responsible adult 19 years or older.
 In addition, from 8 January to 31 January, there is a limit on the number of passengers under 19 years of age who can travel unaccompanied.
 Once the limit is reached, a responsible adult 19 years or older must travel in the same cabin.
 We can advise you at the time of booking whether the limit applies to your booking.
 The responsible adult is accountable for passengers under 19 years of age in their cabin for the duration of the cruise, and the ‘Rights of the Captain’ will be applied to anyone who displays disruptive behaviour.

-We welcome children 12 months and over to cruise with us.
-We are unable to accommodate infants under 12 months due to limited neo-natal facilities on board and at ports of call.
 In addition, children under three (3) years must remain with their parent/legal guardian at all times.

 Children & Teenagers